 Human Resource managers must address issues surrounding turnover and retention for sustainable growth to be realized.
 One of the best strategies for achieving employee engagement and retention is by employing effective onboarding of new employees.
 Facilitating the quick and smooth performance and social adjustment of new employees in the workplace is a key element of managing talent.

-While there's plenty research on the importance of onboarding, there is a lack of information on effective onboarding strategies.
+While there's plenty of research on the importance of onboarding, there is a lack of information on effective onboarding strategies.
 In this article, we’ll look at some of the strategies you can use to welcome and integrate your new employees into the workplace.

 Plan Ahead for New Hire Arrivals and Activities